F5Networks/terraform-provider-bigip/examples/azure/arm/README.md

   default = "xxxxx"
 }

-### If you would like to convert the some of the templates at https://github.com/F5Networks/f5-azure-arm-templates/tree/master/experimental/standalone always copy from the New_stack folder, you need some modifications to include extra '$' some places.
+Note -  If you would like to convert the some of the templates at https://github.com/F5Networks/f5-azure-arm-templates/tree/master/experimental/standalone always copy from the New_stack folder, you need some modifications to include extra '$' some places.
 Terraform plan will provide you that information on which vraiables need an extra '$'.